irdest/irdest/docs/developer/src/technical/irdest-core/internals.md

 ## Key Store

-Similar to the user and message store, libqaul stores public keys that it comes across, for later.
+Similar to the user and message store, irdest-core stores public keys that it comes across, for later.
 This is meant to opportunisticly fill the store with keys that can be user later on to send encrypted messages or verify signatures.